Input Invex Neural Network: Multiple Invex Classifier

 \subsection{Experiment Details}

 We use an Invertible Residual Network with Convolutional Layers for the Invertible backbone.
 The classification is performed by connected set classifiers which perform classification by dividing input space into multiple 1-connected sets.
-We use a convex (1-connected) set using a Voronoi diagram (set) created by linear softmax or distance softmax.
-We use linear softmax in experiments due to their easier optimization.
+We use a multiple 1-connected sets (Voronoi diagram) created by linear softmax or distance softmax.
+We use linear softmax in experiments due to easier optimization.
 This Voronoi set is actually morphed to input space by the invertible mapping to create multiple 1-connected sets (not convex).

 For MNIST and Fashion MNIST datasets, we use an Invertible Residual Network with the same configuration (Architecture 1).
 Similarly, for CIFAR-10 and CIFAR-100 datasets, we also use the Invertible Residual Network with the same configuration (Architecture 2) as shown by Algorithm~\ref{algo:configuration_invertible}.